-Following the Four Ps of Safe Excavation guidelines can ensure the right steps are taken.
+Following the Five Ps of Safe Excavation guidelines can ensure the right steps are taken.

 The Five Ps of Safe Excavation

 Plan ahead by lodging your Dial Before You Dig enquiry at least two business days before starting any excavation to ensure you have the correct information and safety measures in place.

 To establish the exact location of all underground infrastructure(s), pothole if permitted using the asset owner’s stated method as specified on the asset owner’s plan and / or information pack.